zanderlewis/configlang/README.md

 # ConfigLang

-ConfigLang is a highly customizable programming language that allows you to create your own syntax and change your language's file extension with no code required.
+ConfigLang is a highly customizable programming language that allows you to create your own syntax and change your language's file extension with no code required using a single config file.

 ## Customizable